dhm2013724/yolov2_xilinx_fpga/hls/README.md

  Following below, create HLS project using vivado tcl:
  1. open vivado tcl
  2. cd your_directory
  3. type vivado_hls –f script.tcl

+ PS:only cnn.cpp and cnn.h are source code, the others are parts of test bench.Two other files about weight and bias are available here.